Ah, Christmas. The most magical time of the year, but also the most wasteful.

 And the best bit?
 It comes with an inner crackle just like standard wrapping paper.
 Made from 100% biodegradable cellulose, it adds a little drama to unwrapping.

-Check out these extra ways to make your Christmas gift wrapping more eco-friendly.
+Check out these extra ways to make your Christmas gift wrapping even more eco-friendly.

 Contrary to popular belief, you don’t actually need to use sellotape to wrap gifts.
 String or ribbons work just as well.